solita/solita.github.com/_posts/2016-07-19-crafting-react-with-love.md

 Naive solution would be to pass function as a prop from PhoneBookComponent to PhonebookListing and from there to Contact and from there to DeleteButton.
 Works, but is not too elegant.

 I was building single page app in ClojureScript with great great great [Reagent framework](http://reagent-project.github.io/), which is a minimalistic ClojureScript wrapper for React.
 I needed some guidance in how I should construct my application when it got bigger and re-frame architechture seemed intresting.
-[Re-frame](https://github.com/Day8/re-frame) is an opinnionated architecture in building SP-apps and it's pretty darn simple yet clean and elagant to my taste.
+[Re-frame](https://github.com/Day8/re-frame) is an opinionated architechture in building SP-apps and it's pretty darn simple yet clean and elegant to my taste.
 I realised, that [Re-frame](https://github.com/Day8/re-frame) is an improved and more structured version of what I initially was doing when I was learning React.

-This post presents simple re-framish or reframe influenced architecture in building rather small scale vanilla React apps.
-It is more for you to get started with thinking in React and it's not a comprehensive guide in building robust applications.
-For more comprehensive architecture you can check out [Flux](https://facebook.github.io/flux/).
+This post presents a simple re-framish or reframe influenced architechture in building rather small scale vanilla React apps.
+It is more for you to improve your thinking in React and it's not a comprehensive guide in building robust React applications.
+For more comprehensive architechture you can check out [Flux](https://facebook.github.io/flux/).

 ## The big picture

-[Re-frame](https://github.com/Day8/re-frame) has simple idea of strictly one directional data flow.
+[Re-frame](https://github.com/Day8/re-frame) is based on a simple idea of strictly one directional data flow.
 Re-frame introduces concept of app-database which contains all the state.
 All the state really means **all the state** in [Re-frame](https://github.com/Day8/re-frame).
 State is kept *strictly* in single place and it is not encapsulated inside components.
 On top of that, components modify state by events and do not interfere with state directly.

 ![Re-frame](/img/crafting-react-with-love/reframe.png)

 This can feel really awkward, because everyone before have told you to isolate state in well defined components.
 It can be even considered as a bad practice to have this sort of *global* state container.
 Now, take the red pill and really take some time to consider what user interfaces really are.
 User interface is a rendered state with functions for user to give input to modify that state and render it again.
 Sounds exactly like re-frame to me.

-Using such architechture grants us couple really beneficial aspects.
+Using such architechture grants us a couple of really beneficial aspects.
 Firstly, you have *a single source of truth*.
 Everything that is in application state is in one place and not scattered around in million components.
 Secondly, most of your application is totally immutable, which means you can test rendering in isolation really simply by just altering the props given to components.
 This is really lean way of building ui-components, which you can just hook to application state when rendering satisfies you.
 Thirdly, you can test your state handling in isolation as well, because you are able to separate state functionalities in separate module.

-Please note, that I'm not claiming this an adaptation of re-frame to vanilla React.

 ## How to do this then?

-React has everything we need to build app in this sort of manner, but it lacks one crucial part.
+React comes out of the box with everything we need to build app in this sort of manner except one crucial part.
 We need some sort of event bus to trigger events from components which are then handled in stateful part of our application.
 Luckily, building simple eventbus is a no brainer in javascript.
 Here's my take.

 ```javascript
 var eventbusState = {};